rnzAndwy/Video-Content-Filtering-System-using-BERT_LSTM-and-3D-ResNet/README.md

 BERT_LSTM - Contains the trained BERT-LSTM model for profanity detection
 ResNet - Contains the trained 3D ResNet model for kissing scene detection

+**Training Pipeline and Annotations**
+If you want to examine the annotations and explore the training pipeline:
+1. Navigate to the training_pipeline folder in the repository
+2. Open the relevant Jupyter notebooks for the model you're interested in
+3. Update the file paths in the notebooks to point to where your dataset is stored on your computer
+4. Run the notebook cells to execute the training pipeline

+This allows you to:
+- Review the annotation process and data structure
+- Understand the model training methodology
+- Retrain models with your own datasets
+- Experiment with different hyperparameters

 ## **Algorithms**

 **Profanity Detection Model**